xtfaisal07/Gesture-based-volume-controller/README.md

 # 🎵 Advanced Gesture-Based Volume Controller for Mac

-An advanced Python project that enables controlling your Mac's system volume using hand gestures detected through your webcam.
+An advanced Python project that enables controlling your system volume using hand gestures detected through your webcam.
 This implementation features real-time hand tracking, multiple gesture recognition, performance optimizations, and a user-friendly configuration interface.

 ![System Architecture](system-architecture.png)